 Fascinated by the idea of quantum computation, I moved in April to the Johannes Kepler University to work as a research assistant in the group of dr.sc.
 Georgios Katsaros.
 There I started working on the development of an ohmic reflectometry system for charge readout of SiGe QDs.
 The realization of printed circuit board designs, the development of python codes for controlling various DC and high frequency signal instruments were among my tasks.
 I also performed 4K measurements on single hole transistors based on SiGe nanowire QDs fabricated in our group by Hannes Watzinger.
 During that time I had the chance to attend also an important conference in the field: SpinTech VIII in Basel, Switzerland, 10-13 August 2015.
 In October 2015, and for three months, I went on a research visit to the Center for Quantum Devices, Niels Bohr Institute, Copenhagen.
 I worked in the group of Ferdinand Kuemmeth.
 This group is developing spin based qubits in GaAs and Si/SiGe lithographically defined double and triple quantum dots.
 They are one of the biggest and most successful groups in the field of quantum computation.
 During my research stay, I learned about high end laboratory equipment including cryogen free dilution refrigerators, waveform and signal generators, RF equipment (amplifiers, filters, special type of coaxial cables… ).
 I was also following the experiment of Filip Malinowski – tuning the GaAs double and triple QD for coherent spin manipulation and readout using a charge sensor ohmic reflectometry setup.
 Since 2016 I am a PhD student of the professor Georgios Katsaros, at the Institute of Science and Technology (IST), Austria, currently working on a second version of a reflectometry readout system for spin relaxation experiments.

+So now just the abstract is missing and the merging of the two parts.
+Once you do it check it once more to see that we are not repeating things and send it to me.
+I will try to read it as fast as I can so that next week you can send it to the GO.